jlh5360/FundGoodDeeds/doc/SETUP.md

 ## Prerequisite

 Make sure Maven is installed on your PC and available in your system PATH.
-If you don't know how to set it up.
-Here is a youtube [video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+If you don't know how to set it up... here is a youtube [video](https://www.youtube.com/watch?v=dQw4w9WgXcQ).

 ## Commands to Run